 The DNP is a post-BSN or post-MSN medical practice degree.
 This means that it includes advanced training in specific nursing skills and disciplines for use in the field.
 Some NPs with DNP degrees move on to health leadership roles.
 Others specialize in a specific area of focus, similar to NPs with an MSN.
 Since the DNP degree is growing in popularity and is recommended as the graduate degree for advanced nursing practice by the American Association of Colleges of Nursing (AACN), it can be a suitable option for nurses interested in advancing in their careers.

 As with the MSN path for NPs, it is important to gain a quality undergraduate nursing education and clinical experience that will aid in the efficient completion of the DNP degree.
 Understanding various areas of specialization will help you to choose the program that will best fit your needs, as will knowing the NP examination, licensure, and certification requirements for each state.

 You can start building the foundation for a successful nurse practitioner career by taking part in a variety of experiences right away.
 For example:

 Volunteering with specific populations in various settings can help you decide on a specialty focus and add to your wheelhouse of expertise.

 Gaining experience in other health care professions—such as social work—can provide a broader interdisciplinary perspective that will inform future NP practice.

 Attending events and engaging with diverse professionals in the health care field will help you build your professional network.

 Useful Resources for Nurse Practitioners

-To learn more about the nurse practitioner role, you may find the following resources helpful:
+To learn more about the nurse practitioner role, you may find this Nursing Resource Guide and the following resources helpful: